lwinterface/panini/panini/utils/README.md

 # Logger:
+*Please, notice, that logger starts to be functional only after app.start()*

 Logger has 2 important parameters:
 - logger_files_path - the path to the log folder - can be absolute or relative (will relate to the app root path):